gmlang/ezplot-book/manuscript/04-02-dodged-n-stacked-barchart.md

 ![](images/barplot_dodged_stacked-1.png)

-Once again, when frequencies and relative frequencies of a categorical variable are directly available, use `mk_barplot_resp()` to plot them.
+We can also first calculate the counts and percents of people by their cabin classes and gender, and use `mk_barplot_resp()` to directly barplot our calculated numbers.

 ```r
 dat = d %>% group_by(Class, Sex) %>%